 Improper Use of Motor Vehicle

-Examples of Improper Use of Motor Vehicle
+Have you been accused of Improper Use of Motor Vehicle?

 - A group of friends are doing ‘donuts’ with their cars in a vacant parking lot.